 As public companies prepare to implement Accounting Standards Update No. 2014-09, Revenue From Contracts With Customers (ASC 606), they are increasingly turning to Securities and Exchange Commission (“SEC”) staff members for implementation guidance.
 It is being reported that submitted questions concerning the Financial Accounting Standards Board’s (“FASB”) revenue recognition standard increased by one-third last year, largely due to public companies needing assistance with financial reporting.
 One question submitted to the SEC involves revenue from credit cards.
 A company asked for guidance on its decision to record revenue from interchange fees that a merchant’s bank pays to the cardholder’s bank.
 Speaking.
 Read More.

-Topics: Accounting Standards Update "ASU", FASB, Financial Accounting Standards Board "FASB", lease accounting, Leases (Topic 842), Revenue from Contracts with Customers (Topic 606), Revenue Recognition, SEC, Securities and Exchange Commission "SEC"
+Topics: Accounting Standards Update "ASU", AICPA, AICPA National Conference on Banks & Savings Institutions, American Institute of Certified Public Accountants "AICPA", FASB, Financial Accounting Standards Board "FASB", Implementation, Revenue from Contracts with Customers (Topic 606), Revenue Recognition, Securities and Exchange Commission "SEC"

-Topics: Financial Industry Regulatory Authority "FINRA", Forums for Auditors of Broker-Dealers, PCAOB, PCAOB Agenda, Public Company Accounting Oversight Board "PCAOB", Securities and Exchange Commission "SEC"
+Topics: Auditor's Report, FASB, Financial Accounting Standards Board "FASB", materiality, PCAOB, Public Company Accounting Oversight Board "PCAOB", SEC's Office of the Investor Advocate, Securities and Exchange Commission "SEC"